ivmai/bdwgc/docs/environment.md

 `GC_ENABLE_INCREMENTAL` - Turns on incremental collection at startup.
-Note that, depending on platform and collector configuration, this may involve write protecting pieces of the heap to track modifications.
+Note that, depending on platform and collector configuration, this may involve write-protecting pieces of the heap to track modifications.
 These pieces may include pointer-free objects or not.
 This is intended to be transparent, but in case of the mprotect-based implementation it may cause unintended system call failures (thus, use it with caution).